idris-lang/Idris2/docs/source/reference/pragmas.rst

 ``%runElab``
 --------------------

 The ``%runElab`` pragma can be used at the top level or as an expression.
-It takes the an elaboration script as an argument which runs in the ``Elab`` monad, has access to Idris' type-checking machinery, and can generate code.
+It takes an elaborator script as an argument which runs in the ``Elab`` monad, has access to Idris' type-checking machinery, and can generate code.